thanthese/vim-presentation/presentation.md

 - Remap `caps lock` to `escape` (or use alternate escapes)
 - Swap your `ctrl` and `alt` keys
 - Use the old terminology, e.g. yank/put
-- Don't use mouse or arrows (use hjkl)
+- Don't use mouse or arrows (use `hjkl`)
 - Give it a week
 - Use dropbox!
+Use github!
 - `:h :w :q :wq :q!`

 # What makes vim so great?